confusables/hero-thousand-faces/content/use-cases.md

 ### The "Mix Inquisitor"
 **By @GalinaLyamina**

 While GPT-4o is often perceived as being tuned for polite validation, this use case demonstrates its capacity for **unflinching, "cruel," and highly technical honest**.
-For creative professionals, a tool that refuses to "push back" is of limited value; GPT-4o, however, excels at providing the **"genuine first-thought reactions"** necessary for growth.
+For creative professionals, a model that refuses to push back is of limited value; GPT-4o, however, excels at providing the **"genuine first-thought reactions"** necessary for growth.

 **The "Diagnosis Without Embellishment"**